Threatened and vilified, but Philippine lawyer says he wants 'death squad president' in court

 Sabio said he knows what he’s doing will anger most Filipinos, but he’s undeterred.

-“Popularity cannot be invoked as a defense in the ICC, it is irrelevant, it doesn’t matter,” he said.
+“Popularity cannot be invoked as a defence in the ICC, it is irrelevant, it doesn’t matter,” he said.

 “I don’t care if millions of Filipinos will look at me as a villain.”